 And yes, we demand a Troy and Abed reunion rap.

-David and Patrick had the sweetest TV wedding everโbut imagine a big-screen follow-up where Alexis finally ties the knot in the most over-the-top, Moira-approved ceremony of all time.
-Picture couture gowns, family drama, Johnny panicking over the budget, and Twyla somehow saving the day.
+David and Patrick had the sweetest TV wedding everābut imagine a big-screen follow-up where Alexis finally ties the knot in the most over-the-top, Moira-approved ceremony of all time.
+Imagine a scene filled with couture gowns, family drama, Johnny’s financial concerns, and Twyla’s miraculous intervention.

 Related: Where the cast of Shameless is today